Up to 50% off sofas & mattresses — limited‑time deals.

 Sofa Buying Summary: A Practical Checklist You Can Use Today

-The fastest “good choice” formula
+The fastest good-choice formula

-What to ask for (in one message to a retailer)
+What to ask for in one message to a retailer

-Ask for a written spec sheet covering:
+Ask for a written spec sheet that covers:

 Common Sofa Buying Myths and Costly Mistakes

-Misconception or risky habit What can go wrong Better approach (example)
+Misconception or risky habit What can go wrong Better approach

 How to Measure for a Sofa That Actually Fits